github/docs/content/admin/user-management/managing-organizations-in-your-enterprise/adding-organizations-to-your-enterprise.md

 ---
 title: Adding organizations to your enterprise
-intro: You can create new organizations to manage within your enterprise account.
+intro: You can create new organizations or invite existing organizations to manage within your enterprise.
 product: '{% data reusables.gated-features.enterprise-accounts %}'
 redirect_from:
   - /github/setting-up-and-managing-your-enterprise/managing-organizations-in-your-enterprise-account/adding-organizations-to-your-enterprise-account